Planning Quality Content for Your Early Learning Program

 The learning space can be divided into separate areas depending on the activities you provide.

-These designated spaces are physically defined by furniture placement, shelves, table and chairs, or mats.
-They are often called stations, centers, or corners.
+These designated spaces are physically defined by furniture placement, shelves, table and chairs, or floor coverings.
+They are often called stations, corners, or centers.

 RelatedFun-A-Day explains what centers are and why they are important.